roonil-wazlib/cosc_helper_library/README.md

 # COSC Helper:

-A library of functions I frequently write to analyse algorithms for 261/262.
-Updated every time a new lab is assigned with boring repetitive content so I can spend more time on the fun stuff.
+A library of functions I frequently write to help solve lab problems in 261/262 - eg for evaluating algorithm complexity.
+Updated every time a new lab is assigned with new repetitive content so I can spend more time on the fun stuff.

 # runtime